rootzoll/konfetti-app/README.md

 The API is the center of the konfetti backend.
 Check it out and build your Docker Container and do run it with Docker-Compose.
 To make the local Konfetti App running in your browser connect with this local API change the API URL in the file `www/js/service-appcontext.js` to localhost ... remember to change it back before doing a commit or a pullrequest.

+MORE STUFF TO SETUP A KONFETTI SERVER: https://github.com/rootzoll/konfetti-serversetup

 API: https://github.com/rootzoll/konfetti-api

 ... other optional parts of the konfetti backend: